Farmington Hills, Michigan: Primary and secondary schools

-Most of Farmington Hills is served by Farmington Public Schools, which is shared with nearby Farmington.
-Farmington Hills is home to North Farmington High School, while Farmington High School in Farmington also serves portions of Farmington Hills.
-Farmington Hills is also served by an alternative high school, Farmington Central.
-From 1970 until its closing in 2019, Harrison High School also operated in the city, before being converted into a community center, named The Hawk.
+Almost all of Farmington Hills is located in the Farmington Public Schools district.
+The district includes eight elementary schools, three middle schools, and one K-8 lottery school, of which all but one are located in Farmington Hills.
+North Farmington High School, a large traditional high school, and Farmington Central High School, a smaller alternative high school, are located in Farmington Hills, and Farmington High School in neighboring Farmington also serves portions of Farmington Hills.
+Harrison High School also operated in the city from 1970 until its closure in 2019, after which it was repurposed as a community center, named The Hawk.

-Farmington Hills also encompasses parts of the Clarenceville School District, and the Walled Lake Consolidated School District.
+Small portions of the city are within the Clarenceville and Walled Lake Consolidated school districts.
+The city is also home to Oakland Early College, an early college high school administered by the West Bloomfield School District.

-Farmington Hills is also home to multiple elementary and middle schools.
-The elementary schools consist of grades Kindergarten through 5th and the middle schools take grades 6 through 8.
-The elementary schools include Beechview Elementary School, Forest Elementary School, Gill Elementary School, Hillside Elementary School, Kenbrook Elementary School, Lanigan Elementary School, Longacre Elementary School, and Wood Creek Elementary School.
-The three middle schools are East Middle School, Power Middle School and Warner Middle School.
-O.E.
-Dunckel Middle School was closed in the spring of 2016 with a view to being relaunched as a K-8 STEAM (Science, Technology, Engineering, Arts, and Mathematics) school.

 The area includes several private schools, including two parochial Catholic schools, Our Lady of Sorrows and St. Fabian, run by the Archdiocese of Detroit.
 St. Fabian is in Farmington Hills, and Our Lady of Sorrows School is in Farmington.
-Farmington Hills also includes an all-girls Catholic high school, Mercy High School, one Lutheran school, Concordia Lutheran School/St. Paul's Lutheran Preschool, and a non-denominational Jewish day school, Hillel Day School.
+Farmington Hills also includes an all-girls Catholic high school, Mercy High School, one Lutheran school, Concordia Lutheran School/St. Paul's Lutheran Preschool, and Hillel Day School, a non-denominational Jewish day school.

 Colleges and universities

-The city also contains branches of Oakland Community College and Wayne State University, and is the home of the Michigan School of Professional Psychology.
+The Orchard Ridge campus of Oakland Community College is located in Farmington Hills, as is the Michigan School of Psychology.

+Farmington Hills was also the location for the fictitious University of Farmington, created by the U.S. Immigration and Customs Enforcement's Homeland Security Investigations (HSI) as part of a sting operation.

 Transportation

-Suburban Mobility Authority for Regional Transportation (SMART) operates local and regional bus transit.

 The major thoroughfares in the city are M-5, Orchard Lake Road, 12 Mile Road, 8 Mile Road, Northwestern Highway, I-696, and I-275.
 The city contains several freeway interchanges connecting local roads to the two interstates.
+Public transit services are provided by SMART.